HTTP call

 Authorization of webservice

-: This makes a request to the authorization service for an access token.
+: This makes a request to the authorization service for an OAuth 2.0 access token.
 Use theStart Authorization of webservice

 form to create a new case of this type for each authorization request.
 Specify the URL of the authorization server you want to use and the credentials as described below.
 You can then include the case ID in aHTTP call